muganga-charles/Simple-Java-Projects/Polym/ReadMe.md

 - animalSounds
  <br />
 Show some concepts of inheritance via polymorphism implemented in code.<br />
-The technique of polymorphism exhibited
+The technique of polymorphism exhibited is class and methods